aasthakapupara/COGNIFYZ/README.md

 - Explored correlation between votes and rating
 - Visualized Votes vs Rating

-#### 11. Price Range vs Services
+#### 11. Price Range vs Online Delivery and Table Booking
-- Analyzed whether higher-priced restaurants are more likely to offer online delivery or table booking
+- Analyzed whether higher-priced restaurants are more likely to offer online delivery and table booking
 - Visualized the service availability by price range

 ---